OpenClimateScience/OpenClimateScience.github.io/curriculum.md

 			<div class="post-content">
 				<p class="date">Module 1</p>
 				<h3>Open Climate Data</h3>
-				How are NASA satellites, field data, and models used to diagnose and predict Earth’s climate system?
-How is climate variability measured and modeled?
+				What NASA satellites, field data, and models can be used to analyze and predict Earth's climate variability?
 				<ul>
 					<li>Learn how re-analysis data, General Circulation Models, and Earth Systems models are generated and how they differ</li>
 					<li>Discover where different climate datasets can be obtained, at different spatial and temporal scales</li>